-This off the beaten path location gives you some of the best landscapes you can ask for as you enjoy the rowboats on The Lake with the city skyline hovering up above.
+This off the beaten path Central Park rock gives you some of the best landscapes you can ask for as you enjoy the rowboats on The Lake with the city skyline hovering up above.

 Also be on the lookout for all of the turtles laying on the nearby rocks and basking in the sun.
 If you are looking for a relaxing spot to sit down at for a while, this is one of the best there is.

 While it is easy to get lost in the park as a tourist, it is also easy to get lost in the park as a local.
 That is even more so an accurate statement when it comes to The Ramble.

 This 36 acre wooded area is packed with winding paths, streams, ponds, bird watching, viewpoints and more.

 Every time I visit The Ramble, I have a hard time not just getting lost as I wander all of the paths.
 Eventually I make my way out but it is definitely one of the more convoluted parts of the park to visit.

 With that said, it is also one of the most pristine parts of the park.
 You are fully immersed in nature here and it is a top choice when it comes to bird watching.

 I would recommend heading across the Bow Bridge and walking north towards the Belvedere Castle (next on the list).
 Along the way you are sure to take some roundabout turns but it is all part of the experience here.